Mamman Shata: Death

+Shata's last concert was at Katsina Polo Ground, during the inauguration of Alhaji Musa Yar'Adua, the former governor of Katsina State.
+He was already weak and his body had shrunk.

 Alhaji Shata suffered a debilitating illness that made him to be hospitalised in Kano and Jeddah, Saudi Arabia.
 After some relief following an operation on his urethra in Jeddah, he was hospitalised in the Aminu Kano Teaching Hospital, Kano, where he died on Friday, 18 June 1999.
 He was survived by three wives (Furera, Hadiza, and Binta), 19 children, and 28 grandchildren.
 He was buried that day in Daura, the city of his benefactor, Emir Muhammadu Bashar, who attended the funeral.

 In his lifetime, Shata had married many other women and divorced them, some with children between them.
 Amina, the third of his wives when he died, never gave birth even though she lived with him for more than 10 years.